matwilso/maml_numpy/README.md

 I train for _x_ iterations on the training dataset, and then fine-tune on _x_.

+These figures show comparisons between fine-tuning on 10 minibatches of 5 for MAML, a joint-training baseline (trained on same data as MAML

 These figures show MAML fine-tuning on 10 minibatches of 5, and against a baseline that used joint training on the dataset (first plot), and against a random